tsujamin/srs-hhvm-notebook/notes.md

 `GET http://hhvmserverip:adminport/jemalloc-prof-dump`

 If successful, a file starting with `jeprof` should appear in the directory that hhvm was started from.
-If however you got `Error 14` when attempting to get the jemalloc-prof-dump, it probably means that the leak memory profiler wans't enabled in jemalloc.
+If however you got `Error 14` when attempting to get the jemalloc-prof-dump, it probably means that the leak memory profiler wasn't enabled in jemalloc.
 This can be enabled by changing the jemalloc sources.
 `jemalloc/src/prof.c:25: bool opt_prof_leak = true;`

 To get all possible jemalloc commands, check the admin interface of hhvm.